-Lemelson Capital Management, LLC is a private investment manager focused on deep value and special situation investments.
+Lemelson Capital Management, LLC is a private investment management firm focused on deep value and special situation investments.
+The firm’s flagship fund, The Amvona Fund, has been named repeatedly one of the world’s top performing hedge funds.
+For more information, see: http://www.lemelsoncapital.com

 Website URL: http://www.lemelsoncapital.com